*Updated: July 3, 2025

 4. Give your dog a safe place

-Additionally, make sure only you, your family that lives with you, and your dog enters this safe room or area during the party.
+Also, make sure only you, your family who lives with you, and your dog enter this safe room or area during the party.
 Give this space to your dog for the duration of the party.
-It will help aid in providing a calming effect for your dog.
+It will help provide a calming effect for your dog.

 5. Groom your dog

 Don’t forget to groom your dog.
-A good brushing is helpful and make sure your pup is smelling good.
-If you need to bathe your dog you can do that a day or more in advance.
+A good brushing is helpful and makes sure your pup is smelling good.
+If you need to bathe your dog, you can do that a day or more in advance.

 Or you can call and book an appointment with the groomer.
-You certainly don’t want to turn your guests off by your dog looking untidy or smelling a bit, well “natural”.
-Especially, if your party list includes people with allergies or asthma.
+You certainly don’t want to turn your guests off by your dog looking untidy or smelling a bit, well, “natural”.
+You especially want to make sure your pup is clean if your party list includes people with allergies or asthma.

 6. Alert your guests that your dog will be attending

-Prior to your guests arriving let them know your dog will be in your home.
+Prior to your guests’ arrival, let them know your dog will be in your home.
 While a dog may seem second nature to you, not everyone is comfortable around dogs or pets.
-Some people have allergies while other people have dog phobias.
+Some people have allergies, while others have dog phobias.
 I know, it is shocking that not everyone is a dog lover.
-But being a good host is letting your guests know about your furry friend.
+But being a good host involves letting your guests know about your furry friend.

 7. Stressed dog?

-If your dog tends to be stressed or have anxiety from any change to the environment or possibly a loud noise or unfamiliar noise, then you can try a calming aid, CBD product, or even an anxiety shirt.
+If your dog tends to be stressed or has anxiety from any change to the environment, or possibly a loud noise or unfamiliar noise, then you can try a calming aid, CBD doggie cookie, or even an anxiety thunder shirt.
 Or you can talk with your vet prior to the party for assistance.

 This heartbeat toy is very similar to the one I have for my dog.